VuyiswaK/2401PTDS_Classification_Project/README.md

 * [6.
 Team Members](#team-members)

 ## 1. Project Overview <a class="anchor" id="project-description"></a>

-For this Classification sprint, the project covers the entire workflow from data loading and preprocessing to model training, evaluation, and final deployment.
+Your team has been hired as data science consultants for 'The Indian Express' to create news classification models using Python and deploy it as a web application with Streamlit.
+This end-to-end project encompasses the entire workflow, including data loading, preprocessing, model training, evaluation, and final deployment.
+The aim is to provide you with a hands-on demonstration of applying machine learning techniques to natural language processing tasks.

 ## 2. Dataset <a class="anchor" id="dataset"></a>
 The dataset is comprised of news articles that need to be classified into categories based on their content, including `Business`, `Technology`, `Sports`, `Education`, and `Entertainment`.